Court removes Ohinoyi of Ebiraland, bars him from parading as traditional ruler

 - The Kogi State High Court in Lokoja has ordered the Ohinoyi of Ebiraland, Alhaji Ahmed Muhammed Tijani Anaje, to stop parading himself as the traditional ruler of Ebiraland

-- The Ohinoyi of Ebiraland is a first-class traditional ruler in the constituency of Senator Natasha Akpoti-Uduaghan, the lawmaker who had a long political battle with ex-Governor Yahaya Bello
+- The Ohinoyi of Ebiraland is a first-class traditional ruler in Kogi state

 - Yahaya Bello appointed the embattled Ohinoyi of Ebiraland at the twilight of his administration in Kogi state